acgetchell/mundus-atrox/src/journals/fifteenth.md

 14. *Tysnera* casts banishment and the creature disappears!
 15. We all make our wisdom saving throws!
 But it attacks us 3 times, hitting me with 20 HP.

-Turn 1 – I get 4 HP
+Round 2 – I get 4 HP

 1. *Steve*
 2. *CoralKing* does 20 HP damage